darksoulq/NeverEnoughRecipes/README.md

 ## Registering Content

 NER now uses a lifecycle-based plugin registration system.
-You must implement `NerPlugin` and register your content when the `NerRegistrationEvent` is fired.
+You must implement `NerPlugin` and register it.

 ### 1. Create your Integration
 ```java